EsosaSEC/DNS-Tunneling-detection-iodine/README.md

-# DNS Tunneling Detection via Iodine
+# DNS Tunneling Detection using Suricata, Wireshark, and Splunk

 **Author:** Esosa Okonedo
 **Date Completed:** May 22nd, 2025